arturoc/ofxGstRTP/README.md

 ## Installing gstreamer

 This addon also depends on gstreamer, in linux it's installed by default as part of openFrameworks.
 On OSX and Windows you'll need to install it manually.
-To make this process easier please use the [ofxGtreamer](https://github.com/arturoc/ofxGstreamer) addon and follow the directions included there to install the dependencies.
+To make this process easier please use the [ofxGstreamer](https://github.com/arturoc/ofxGstreamer) addon and follow the directions included there to install the dependencies.

 ## Running the examples

-- This is based on openFramewors master (2014.02.27), so you'll need to use latest master from github or a [nightly build](http://www.openframeworks.cc/nightlybuilds.html) To generate the projects correctly you'll also need the latest version of the PG as of 2014.02.27
+- This is based on openFramewors master, so you'll need to use latest master from github or a [nightly build](http://www.openframeworks.cc/nightlybuilds.html) To generate the projects correctly you'll also need to build the latest version of the project generator.

-- Almost all examples contain a settings_example.xml file that needs to be renamed to settings.xml and modified with the correct settings.
+- Almost all examples contain a settings_example.xml file that needs to be renamed to settings.xml and modified with the correct settings for your gmail account.

+- Since google moved from XMPP chat to google hangouts, its become more difficult to allow apps to access your gmail account.
+You will need to reduce the security in your gmail settings to allow external apps to access your contact data.
+This is not ideal, and we have plans to install our own XMPP server, but for now we use dummy gmail accounts for hacking.